earthly/website/blog/_posts/2021-01-01-brown-green-language.md

 ## Measuring Brown VS Green Languages

-The Tiobe index claims to measure "the number of skilled engineers, courses and jobs worldwide" for programming languages.
+The TIOBE index claims to measure "the number of skilled engineers, courses and jobs worldwide" for programming languages.
 There are probably some problems with how they measure this, but it's accurate enough for our purposes.
-We use the July 2016 TIObe [index]( https://web.archive.org/web/20160801213334/https://www.tiobe.com/tiobe-index/), the oldest available in way back machine, as a proxy for a language having accumulated lots of code to maintain.
+We use the July 2016 TIOBE [index]( https://web.archive.org/web/20160801213334/https://www.tiobe.com/tiobe-index/), the oldest available in way back machine, as a proxy for a language having accumulated lots of code to maintain.
 If something was big in 2016, it's more likely people are maintaining code written in it than if it wasn't popular in 2016.

 The top 20 programming languages on their list as of July 2016 are Java, C, C++, Python, C#, PHP, JavaScript, VB.NET, Perl, Assembly, Ruby, Pascal, Swift, Objective-C, MATLAB, R, SQL, COBOL, and Groovy.
 We can use this as our list of languages more likely to be used in maintenance work.
 Let's call them brown languages.
 Languages not in the top 20 in 2016 are more likely to be used in new projects.
 We will refer to these as green languages.